 Jimmy MacCarthy is a leading Irish songwriter.
 He creates contemporary folk songs that often contain interesting imagery that can be interpreted in several ways.

 The wood frog survives freezing.
-A study of its adaptations for survival may be helpful in understanding human health problems and in the use of organs for transplants.
+Exploring how it does this may help us deal with some human health problems and improve the use of organs for transplants.

 Chemicals in urine react with pool disinfectants.
 The resulting products can be irritating to the eyes, skin, and airways and might cause more serious effects.

 McVitie's is a well known biscuit maker in Britain.
 The company has had a long history.
 Two of its most popular products are digestive biscuits and Jaffa cakes.

 Unripe lychees and ackee fruits contain toxins.
 Both fruits should be eaten only when ripe.
 It's also very important that ripe ackee is prepared properly.

 Tomatoes are nutritious and have an interesting history, but they often lack flavor compared to ones in the past.
 A recent discovery may provide tastier tomatoes.

 Wales has a wonderful musical heritage.
 Known for its vocal music, singers, and choirs, folk and traditional songs are an important part of Welsh culture.